Recognizing The Signs Of Social Media Addiction

 Getty/Xavier Lorenzo

-What is a dependency on social media?
+Social media addiction: What is dependency on social media?

 A dependency on social media isn't an established mental health diagnosis in the DSM-5.
 However, dependency on social media and other mental health impacts of social media are real and are researched in depth by medical providers and psychologists worldwide.
 For many, social media dependency is similar to other types of dependency, including those on gambling, substances, or relationships.